PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoHost.md

 1. Manual checking, i.e. brute-force. (slow)
 2. Use [Tera Farmer](TeraSelfFarmer.md) or [Ride Cloner](RideCloner-101.md) and set them to stop when shiny raid is found. (slowest, but automated)
-3. Use CFW scanning. (very fast, but required hacked Switch to read memory)
+3. Use CFW scanning. (very fast, but requires a hacked Switch to read memory)

 Once you find a shiny raid, you need to save in front of the crystal.
 Note the current date as you will need to keep the date on this day to retain the raid.